-People process visuals 60,000 times faster than text.
-That means your audience is feeling something about your brand before they’ve even read your tagline.
+Humans process visuals up to 60,000 times faster than text.
+That means your audience feels something about your brand before they’ve even read a word.

 Speaking Without Words